 2. Compliance with regulations: Many local authorities have regulations in place regarding grease trap maintenance and cleaning.
 Regular maintenance ensures compliance with these regulations, avoiding potential fines and penalties.

-4. Reduced environmental impact: By trapping grease before it enters the sewage system, businesses minimize the negative impact on the environment.
+4. Reduced environmental impact: By trapping grease before it enters the sewage system, businesses minimise the negative impact on the environment.
 This helps preserve the integrity of water bodies and reduces the load on wastewater treatment plants.

 Regulations and compliance for grease traps